silentvow/dada-meemu-block/README.md

 Play: https://dada-meemu-block.vercel.app/

-This is a fan-made, second-generation adaptation of a brick-breaking game by React and Pixi.js.
+This is a fan-made, derivative work of a brick-breaking game by React and Pixi.js.

 ## Development